yuki04160/EDA-Customer-Churn-in-Telecom/README.md

    - Variable Transformation
    - Variable/Feature Creation
 ## Conclusion
 To summarize, I have fixed data types, treated missing values, cleaned categories, and built some graphs to gain insights.
 From the univariate analysis, I revealed the overall condition in the dataset, and from the bi-variate analysis, I got some clues of which variable (tenure, MonthlyCharges, and SeniorCitizen) might have a significant impact on customer churn.
-After descriptive analysis, next, I can start performing predictive analysis!
+After descriptive analysis, next, I can start performing predictive analysis: [Predicting Customer Churn in Telecom](https://github.com/yuki04160/Predicting-Customer-Churn-in-Telecom).